near-ndc/voting-v1/congress/README.md

 Any member can vote for any `InProgress` proposal.
 Members can't overwrite their votes.
 Proposal is in progress until:

 - all votes were cast
-- OR voting_duration passed
+- OR `vote_duration` passed
-- OR `min_voting_duration` passed and the tally can be finalized (proposal reached min amount of approval votes or have enough abstain + reject votes to block the approval).
+- OR `min_vote_duration` passed and the tally can be finalized (proposal reached min amount of approval votes or have enough abstain + reject votes to block the approval).

 ### Vetoing